Non-Standard Interactions and Prospects for Studying Standard Parameter Degeneracies in DUNE and T2HKK: Conclusions

 \section{Conclusions}

 In conclusion, we have investigated the sensitivities of DUNE and T2HKK experiments to resolve mass hierarchy and octant degeneracies in presence of matter NSI.
 We have, also, studied the $CP$ phase degeneracy due to standard and non-standard $CP$ phases for DUNE+T2HKK.
-We find that the mass hierarchy degeneracy cannot be resolved in presence of all NSI parameters due to their large experimental uncertainties(Figs.1(a) and 1(c)).
-However, it can be resolved for neutrino beam energy range 1 to 4 GeV in case of one non-zero NSI parameter $\epsilon_{e\mu}$ and corresponding NSI $CP$ phase$\delta_{e\mu}$ for DUNE and T2HKK experiments(Figs.1(b) and 1(d)).
+The results are in consonance with the earlier studies on DUNE.
+We have analyzed the standard parameter degeneracies in presence of matter NSI for T2HKK experiment.
+We find that the mass hierarchy degeneracy cannot be resolved in presence of all NSI parameters due to their large experimental uncertainties(Figs. \ref{fig1}(a) and \ref{fig1}(c) ).
+However, it can be resolved for neutrino beam energy range 1 to 4 GeV in case of one non-zero NSI parameter $\epsilon_{e\mu}$ and corresponding NSI $CP$ phase $\delta_{e\mu}$ for DUNE and T2HKK experiments(Figs. \ref{fig1}(b) and \ref{fig1}(d)).

+DUNE and T2HKK shows poor sensitivity to resolve mass hierarchy degeneracy in presence of all NSI parameters(Figs.(\ref{fig1a}(a)-\ref{fig1a}(b))).
+However, the sensitivity to mass hierarchy get enhanced when only one NSI parameter $\epsilon_{e\mu}$ and its corresponding $CP$ phase $\delta_{e\mu}$ is present(Figs.(\ref{fig1a}(c)-\ref{fig1a}(d))).
+DUNE shows stronger hierarchy sensitivity for $-180^{o}<\delta<0^{o}$ in true NH than true IH case with maximum sensitivity at $\delta\approx-60^{o}$($15\sigma$ C.L.), whereas, for $0^{o}<\delta<180^{o}$ the hierarchy sensitivity in true IH case is stronger and is maximum at $\delta\approx40^{o}$($11\sigma$ C.L.).
+T2HKK shows stronger hierarchy sensitivity in true NH case than true IH case for the region $-90^{o}<\delta<90^{o}$ and lies nearly at $5\sigma$ C.L..

 Furthermore, for LO($\theta_{23}<45^{o}$), with $\delta=\pi/2$ and for HO($\theta_{23}>45^{o}$) with $\delta=-\pi/2$, both DUNE and T2HKK can resolve the octant degeneracies with neutrino mode only.
 Moreover, for LO with $\delta=-\pi/2$ and HO with $\delta=\pi/2$, octant degeneracies can be resolved with both DUNE and T2HKK with antineutrino mode only.
 Thus, combination of neutrino and antineutrino mode of DUNE and T2HKK can resolve the octant degeneracy.

-The contribution to CP asymmetry from non-standard $CP$ phase $\delta_{e\mu}$ is more than the standard $CP$ phase $\delta$ for neutrino beam energy 1.5 to 7 GeV(Fig.(3(a))) which is, also, evident from Fig.(\ref{fig3}(b)).
-The $CP$ fraction corresponding to NSI phase $\delta_{e\mu}$ is found to be larger than that of SI phase $\delta$(Fig.(\ref{fig3}(b))) in combined analysis of DUNE+T2HKK.
-Thus, the combination of DUNE and T2HKK experiments can, in principle, disentangle the standard and non-standard $CP$ phase degeneracy.
+The octant degeneracy can be resolved for both DUNE and T2HKK experiments for true NH and true IH(Fig.(\ref{fig5})).
+The DUNE experiment shows stronger sensitivity for LO in true NH($18\sigma$ C.L.) and for HO in true IH($19\sigma$ C.L.).
+The T2HKK experiment has weak sensitivity to resolve octant degeneracy in both true NH and true IH case.
+We have, also, checked that there is not much improvement in $\theta_{23}$ octant sensitivity(over DUNE case) if we take DUNE and T2HKK conjunctively.